Code-the-Dream-School/python-200/lessons/01_analysis_intro/03_visualization.md

 ---

-## Quiz: Data Visualization with Matplotlib 🎯
+## Check for understanding: Data Visualization with Matplotlib 🎯

 **Q1.
 Which Python library do we use for data visualization in this lesson?**
 <details>